Parfait, which means perfect in French, is used to describe two different types of desserts:

 - a rich cold dessert made with whipped cream, eggs, and often fruit

 American readers will be more familiar with the first meaning and French readers with the second.
-When I received the suggestion from Shari's Berries to create a strawberry parfait, I immediately consulted my favorite resource Frozen Dessert by Caroline Liddell and Robin Weir, and under its guidance, I created a dessert in the French tradition.
+When I received the suggestion to create a strawberry parfait, I immediately consulted my favorite resource Frozen Dessert by Caroline Liddell and Robin Weir, and under its guidance, I created a dessert in the French tradition.
 Their basic recipe for parfait, which they recommend to follow to the latter for best result, is available on this page.
 (The book is regrettably out of print.)

 The book's authors write that "Fruits and flavorings that increase the solid content of the ice really spoil the light character of the parfait."
 Hence, I took a somewhat circuitous route to obtain a parfait that would have a natural strawberry flavor and still maintain its lightness.
 I routinely oven-roast strawberries to make various dishes, from risotto to lassi to salad dressing and was once again inspired by them.

 Oven-roasting the strawberries (fragole) and preparing the sugar syrup can be done in advance.
 Then, just make sure you have about 45 minutes of time to prepare the parfait.
 The freezer will take care of the rest without intervention — no ice cream maker necessary.

 For the oven-roasted strawberries: